danger/rust/README.md

 ## Next Steps

+- Figure out the distribution method to get it running on other people's CI
 - Compiling a Rust dangerfile `danger.rs` and injecting that with the additional runtime work (passing data in/out)
 - Creating commands for `ci`, `pr`, `local`
 - Error handling